Alejogb1/job-board/blog-data/how-to-do-flask-configuration-handling-from-an-external-file.md

 id: "how-to-do-flask-configuration-handling-from-an-external-file"
 ---

-alright, so you're looking to move your flask configuration out of your main app file and into something external, makes sense. i've been there, believe me. i've seen some pretty tangled up flask apps that had all their settings hardcoded into the python file. not pretty.
+, so you're looking to move your flask configuration out of your main app file and into something external, makes sense. i've been there, believe me. i've seen some pretty tangled up flask apps that had all their settings hardcoded into the python file. not pretty.

 first off, why do this? well, for starters, it cleans up your main `app.py` or whatever you've named it. keeps the logic separated from your settings. but even more importantly, it lets you configure your app differently for different environments - think development, testing, production. you might want debug mode on during development, but definitely not when it's live.